 This January 2011 compilation is a tribute to Trish Keenan of the band Broadcast, who died January 14 from swine-flu-related pneumonia.
 She once said this about her music: “Memories are waking dreams and dreams are sleeping memories, when you make music inspired by this process you begin to break down conventional form in the same way that dreams and memories never start at the beginning or finish at the end.”
 I hope and think this album of mildly experimental atmospheric pop would be to her liking.

-Click the links below to stream the compilation; the songlist follows.
+Click below to stream the compilation; the songlist follows.

 1. Tenniscoats “Rolling Train”